|

 bill insurance companies for the service, clients can seek reimbursement

+from their insurer directly.
 For more information about these services, please contact me at

 206-940-1106, download my brochure